kkowenn/Political-Fake-News-Detector-NLP/README.md

 Model 9 (Semi-Supervised Learning): Semi-supervised learning enabled the model to utilize unlabeled data effectively, leading to better generalization and reducing overfitting compared to fully supervised models.
 Model 9 showed better validation performance by leveraging a mixture of labeled and pseudo-labeled data.

-**Note: due to limited resource we cannot fully finish trainning the model 8 and 9**
+**Note: due to limited resource we cannot fully finish trainning the model 8 and 9 so we won't use them in the application**

 # Application:
 This is for who want to quickly assess the authenticity of news articles and understand the likelihood of encountering fake news based on content analysis.